14 Day Marketing Challenge

 Day 8: Nonprofit Marketing Solutions

-Nonprofit Marketing (in a Pandemic World and Beyond): Part 1
+Nonprofit Marketing Primer: Part 1

 Fundraising is more challenging than ever as we continue to practice social distancing.
 You’ll also learn how to analyze your results so your next fundraising campaign is even more effective.